cubeli27/EpapGadget/README.md

 ## Author

 Developed by **cubeli27**
-For questions or collaboration, feel free to reach out through GitHub.
+For questions or collaboration, feel free to reach out.
+See my contact info in the [profile repo](https://github.com/cubeli27/cubeli27).